Skip to main content

 Continuous improvement of our oversight processes

-We continued to focus on evolving the role of the Council to become more strategic by improving our processes, staying abreast of international issues, and updating certain governing documents, including our terms of reference.
+We continued to focus on evolving the role of the Council to become more strategic by performing an effectiveness review, improving our processes, staying abreast of international issues, and updating certain governing processes and documents, including our terms of reference.

-International standard-setting developments, the formation of the IRCSS and a potential sustainability standards board, continued to be important discussion topics this year.
-They gave us opportunities to explore new ways to meet changing stakeholder needs more quickly and effectively
+International standard-setting developments, the final report from the IRCSS, and the development of the Canadian Sustainability Standards Board were important discussion topics this year.
+They gave us opportunities to explore new ways to meet the changing needs of interested and affected parties more quickly and effectively.

 Retirements, Appointments and Reappointments